amurru/filetools/README.md

 - **dupfind**: Find duplicate files in a directory tree by comparing file hashes.
 Efficiently identifies identical files regardless of filename or location.
 - **dirstat**: Analyze directory and subdirectories for comprehensive file statistics including sizes, types, and utilization percentages.
+- **rename**: Rename files in a directory using pattern matching and sed-like replacements.

 ### Key Features